Thinkwise/docs/docs/platform_overview.md

 #### Functionality

-The functionality of the Web GUI is identical to that of the Windows GUI.
+The functionality of the Web user interface is identical to that of the Windows user interface.

 ![](assets/overview/windows.jpg)
-*Example screen of the Web GUI*
+*Example screen of the Web user interface*

 ### Mobile devices

-**The User Experience of working with a mobile device is completely different (for example swiping) than working with Windows or Web GUI.
-To optimally use the smaller screen the GUI utilizes a different screen structure.
+**The User Experience of working with a mobile device is completely different (for example swiping) than working with Windows or Web user interface.
+To optimally use the smaller screen the user interface utilizes a different screen structure.
 It is however driven by the exact same model.**

-In addition, the GUI for the mobile devices contains possibilities for working offline.
+In addition, the user interface for the mobile devices contains possibilities for working offline.
 The data can be stored locally and synchronized with the central application as soon as the device is online again.
 If business logic is required in the offline mode, this is programmed separately, as the central set of rules is not accessible.

-The Mobile GUI is suitable for Apple iOS and Google Android.
+The Mobile user interface is suitable for Apple iOS and Google Android.

 #### Tablet

 An example of a tablet display is given below:

 ![](assets/overview/tablet.jpg)
-*Example screen of the tablet GUI*
+*Example screen of the tablet user interface*

 #### Smartphone

 An example of a smartphone display is given below:

 ![](assets/overview/smartphone.jpg)
-*Example screen of the smartphone GUI*
+*Example screen of the smartphone user interface*

 ## Appendices